 You’ve probably had a blood pressure reading dozens or maybe hundreds of times in your life.
 Unless you get a result that gives a nurse or doctor pause, you may not think much about those numbers.
-Or maybe you’ve wondered, “What is high blood pressure?”—and wondered what it really means about what’s going on inside your body.
+Or maybe you’ve wondered, “What is high blood pressure, and what does it reveal about what’s going on inside my body?”

 “Many people fail to treat their high blood pressure because they can’t ‘feel’ that it’s high,” Dr. Seacord says.
-“Even when they are told it is high, they think, ‘Well, I don’t need to treat it because I feel fine.’
+“Even when they’re told it’s high, they think, ‘Well, I don’t need to treat it because I feel fine.’
 Yet, it is high and causing a lot of changes, including their risk of heart attack, stroke, and heart failure later in life.”

-To avoid taking hypertension too lightly, it helps to understand first what blood pressure is and, second, what high blood pressure is.
+To avoid taking hypertension too lightly, it helps to understand what blood pressure itself is—and also what high blood pressure is.

 What Does Blood Pressure Represent?

-Blood is constantly traveling through the arteries and veins throughout your body.
+Blood constantly travels through the arteries and veins throughout your body.
 The arteries deliver oxygenated blood to your tissues and organs, while veins bring oxygen-depleted blood back to the heart.

 The force of blood flow against the interior walls of the arteries is your blood pressure.
 The pressure rises and falls with every heartbeat.
-When your heart contracts and squeezes blood out through the aorta and pulmonary artery the pressure is highest.
+When your heart contracts and squeezes blood out through the aorta and pulmonary artery, the pressure is at its highest.
 When the heart relaxes and fills up with blood in between each heartbeat, the pressure is at its lowest.

 That’s why you get two numbers on your blood pressure reading.
 The top number is the systolic pressure—the force of blood as it’s being pushed through your arteries.
 The bottom number is the diastolic pressure, the force the bloodstream exerts when the heart is at rest.